nuclio/nuclio/docs/reference/nuctl/nuctl.md

 ### Redeploying functions

+Redeploy allows deploying functions that have pre-built images, and have been deployed in the past.
-Redeploy is the way to deploy functions without building them.
-This is useful when function images are prebuilt, and you change your platform (e.g. Kubernetes) environment, and for backup and restore purposes, and so on.
+This is useful in cases when you change your platform (e.g. Kubernetes) environment, for backup and restore purposes, and so on.
 In case a full deployment is needed, along with rebuilding the function images, use `nuctl deploy` command.

 Currently `redeploy` command is the only command that uses dashboard API.
-Namely, it uses `Patch` request.
+Namely, it uses a `Patch` request.

 Use-cases:
-* [redeploy an imported functions](#redeploying-imported-functions) (for instance, after platform migration, backup and restore, etc.)
+* [redeploy imported functions](#redeploying-imported-functions) (for instance, after platform migration, backup and restore, etc.)
 * simply redeploy an already existing function

 Functions can be successfully redeployed to either `ready` (default) or `scaledToZero` states.